catseye/The-Dossier/article/Recollected Games.md

 *   wikipedia: https://en.wikipedia.org/wiki/Anchorhead
 *   online @ [pr-if.org](http://pr-if.org/play/anchorhead/)

+Comes highly recommended.

 ### Galactic Gladiators

 *   available for: Apple II, IBM PC
 *   genre: Tactical Simulation

+The review made it sound intruiging.

 Written in BASIC, I believe.
 And I believe the manual detailed all of the calculations, so you could, if you wanted to, play it